UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 (7) How many genes showed significant differential expression associated with lipopolysaccharide (LPS) exposure in the mouse lung, based on a statistical filter of a multiple test corrected p-value (padj) < 0.05?

-(8) What biological pathways are disrupted in association with flaming pine needles exposure in the lung, identified through systems level analyses?
+(8) What biological pathways are disrupted in association with flaming pine needles exposure in the mouse lung, identified through systems level analyses?

-##### Script Preparations
+#### Script Preparations

 #### Cleaning the global environment